Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/linked_open_data.md

 The prefixes are just a way to shorten commonly-used URIs.
 The predicates (or properties) in RDF tend to be repeated a lot, so we shorten them.
 So what is this saying?
 First, `http://papyri.info/ddbdp/p.fay;;110` is about (has as a `foaf:topic`, or `http://xmlns.com/foaf/0.1/topic` to give it its expanded form) `http://papyri.info/ddbdp/p.fay;;110/source` and `http://papyri.info/hgv/10775/source`.
 These two both have the same web page, `http://papyri.info/ddbdp/p.fay;;110`.
 And there's also an annotation, `http://papyri.info/ddbdp/p.fay;;110/annotation/1ada6e40334262008d8ca4840e01ef9f`, which also points at `http://papyri.info/ddbdp/p.fay;;110`.
 That's it.
 Just a list of facts.
 If we go ahead an interrogate one of the objects of `foaf:topic`, as example #3 did, we see more information. <http://papyri.info/ddbdp/p.fay;;110> is a web page that aggregates information from several sources, and <http://papyri.info/ddbdp/p.fay;;110/source> is one of those sources, a TEI edition.
 It has `dc:relation`s to the other documents aggregated with it, one of which, <http://www.trismegistos.org/text/10775>, is located on another website.
 It is `dc:isPartOf` the collection corresponding to the print volume in which it was originally published, <http://papyri.info/ddbdp/p.fay>.

 As we follow these chains of information around, we can start to see that RDF is a graph.
 Subjects in one triple can be objects in another, and vice-versa.
 Properties can be subjects or objects too, and in fact this is how RDF schemas work, by defining the properties and types of entities in an RDF graph.
 Because RDF triples have *direction* (subject, predicate, object), the kind of graph they instantiate is called a *directed* graph.
 And, because the URIs we're using in our RDF graph are also names for web resources, we're tying everything on our website together in a machine-readable way.

+Having our data in RDF can be useful because we can use existing facts to produce new facts:
+* A is related to B.
+* B is related to C.
+* So:	A is related to C.
+That is, we can take existing triples and make new triples using the facts therein.
+This process is called *inferencing*.

+## SPARQL

+## Complications

+What do I do if I want to say something about a non-web resource?
+Like an actual person?
+These sorts of things...
+HTTP 303 (see other) redirect.
+Try it: paste http://viaf.org/viaf/88342447 (Ovid) into your browser.
+Notice you end up at https://viaf.org/viaf/88342447/.
+Abuse the fragment identifier.
+Have a convention that http://example.com/person/123#this is the person, and http://example.com/person/123 is the web page.
+Punning.
+Who's going to confuse the actual person with a web page?
+Can get tricky when you're talking about documents though.
+Problem remains that this is confusing and no-one cares.

 ## Some Linked Data Sites